Be Ready for natural Disasters: Essential Preparedness for Hurricanes, Wildfires, Earthquakes & Civil Unrest

 Tornadoes can develop quickly, leaving limited time for evacuation or shelter.

-There have been many deadly wildfires across the United States, marked by devastating outbreaks and shifts in fire behavior, climate drivers and to arson.
+There have been many deadly wildfires across the United States, marked by devastating outbreaks and shifts in fire behavior, climate drivers, and arson.
+Wildfires can spread rapidly, causing significant destruction.

 Natural disasters and civil unrest pose significant threats to communities across the United States, causing extensive damage to infrastructure, disrupting essential services, and inflicting profound psychological trauma on affected individuals.